Hello! Today I have an important announcement about a new platform where Uni Watch is now appearing.

 Does it cost anything to subscribe to the newsletter (or to read the web version, for that matter)?

 No — at least for now.
 Bulletin writers are allowed to charge a subscription fee, or to create premium paywalled content, but I’ve decided to make all my Bulletin content free for at least a few months, and probably through the end of 2021.
-After that, I might charge a small fee — a couple of bucks a month, say — or I might not.
+After that, I might charge a small fee — a few bucks a month, say — or I might not.
 We’ll see.

 I don’t have a Facebook account.
 Will I still be able to read this content?